 The charity has focused on two specific projects during the year which have been funded by the Department for Education and carried out under the workforce training restricted fund.
-The Trustees are pleased with the success of the work which came out slightly under budget.
-The surplus at the year-end of £194 has been transferred to general reserves.
+The Trustees are pleased with the success of the work.
+The deficit at the year-end of £858 has been transferred from general reserves.